najibullahjafari/zkteco_forgot_passowrd/README.md

 ## How to Reset Admin Password For ZKTECO Fingerprint Device
 Just follow these steps to unlock the device.

-1.Download the ZKTECO Password Reset Tool to your PC.(download it form file folder of this repository!)
+1.Download the ZKTECO Password Reset Tool to your PC.(download it this repository!)

 2.Go to your fingerprint device and Note down the TIME.